Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Model architectures and training configurations

 \paragraph{Training strategies.} The image captioning model (InternVL3-38B) was directly adopted from its publicly available pre-trained checkpoint in \texttt{transformers} \citep{Wolf_Transformers_State-of-the-Art_Natural_2020} without further fine-tuning.
 The caption re-phrasing model (Llama-3-8B-Instruct) was fine-tuned with the preference dataset constructed from train-\textit{R} using the \texttt{trl} \citep{von_Werra_TRL_Transformer_Reinforcement} with a Low-Rank Adaptation (LoRA) scheme.
 The text-to-image generation model (Flux.1-dev) was trained with train-\textit{D} via the \texttt{simpletuner} library, employing Low-Rank Kronecker product (LoKr) scheme.
 For the pseudo-labeling stage, we fine-tuned Co-DETR with train-\textit{D} using the \texttt{mmdetection} \citep{MMDetection_Contributors_OpenMMLab_Detection_Toolbox_2018} with full model finetuning.
 Finally, the discriminative model (YOLOv11-small) was trained with train-\textit{D} and synthetic datasets through full finetuning using the \texttt{ultralytics} \citep{Jocher_Ultralytics_YOLO_2023}.

 \paragraph{Configurations.} All training was performed by the default configurations provided by each library, unless otherwise specified.
-We adopt most settings from prior work \citep{kim2025edge}, and release all configuration files, bash scripts, and step-by-step guides for reproducing the experiments at the \href{https://github.com/gokyeongryeol/ATES}{https://github.com/gokyeongryeol/ATES}.
+We adopt most settings from prior work \citep{kim2025edge}, and release all configuration files, bash scripts, and step-by-step guides for reproducing the experiments at the \href{https://github.com/gokyeongryeol/ATES}{github repository}.

 \paragraph{Hardware.} All training and inference were performed on four NVIDIA A100 GPUs.
 The heaviest GPU usage occurred during image captioning with InternVL3-38B, which required approximately 75GiB VRAM per device.